I need to share a little backstory before sharing my chocolate marshmallow recipe.

 After a week of playing with homemade marshmallow fluff in the kitchen, I developed the urge to create a chocolate marshmallow recipe.
 I figured they’d be easy to make – just add a little cocoa powder to un-set marshmallow, right?
 Wrong!
 Adding cocoa powder to the cooked sugar mixture before beating will thicken the mix, causing it to do weird things like congeal into a not-even-remotely-puffy lump.
 And, um, that’s not what I wanted.

-After doing a little research, I found that someone had battled the chocolate marshmallow monster before and lived to tell the tale.
-Based on this advice, I set about developing my own recipe.
+After doing a little research, I found that others had battled the chocolate marshmallow monster before and lived to tell the tale.
+Based on these other success stories, I set about developing my own recipe.
+And it was a total win!

 Now that I’ve developed my own chocolate marshmallows, I can enjoy these little bites of cocoa heaven whenever I feel like it.
 Plus, I can use whatever sweeteners I want — and in fact, I use brown rice syrup to great affect (though you’re more than welcome to use corn syrup, which is the default liquid sweetener for marshmallows).